tomkcpr/GetAutoNet/README.md

 # GetAutoNet

-GetAutoNet is a IP and IP range discovery tool for OpenNebula using nmap.
+GetAutoNet is a IP range discovery tool for ON using nmap.
 The returned free IP list is checked against a defined list of DNS servers to ensure IP's or ranges of IP's returned are not allocated to offline machines.